A Foodcentric Life

 Dry Ingredients

-• 3 cups gluten-free rolled oats 12 ounces
+• 3 cups traditional rolled oats (gluten-free or not) 12 ounces

 • ¾ cup unsweetened coconut thread 2 ounces